wp-plugins/assets-manager/readme.txt

 = To create an asset set =

 1. Under Assets Manager menu 'Add New'
-2. Drag files to upload to where it says 'Drop fiels here' or select files to upload.
+2. Drag files to upload to where it says 'Drop files here' or select files to upload.
 3. Select settings for each file.
 4. Add a title (**note:** you will not be able to upload without a title).
 5. Hit upload.